-El Paso Gay Pride comprises five days' worth of parties, including El Paso PrideFest, which is held in downtown El Paso on Saturday from noon until midnight at Cleveland Square (510 N. Santa Fe St.), and is preceded by El Paso Gay Pride Parade, at 10 am, starting at Houston Park (900 Montana Avenue) - here's a map of the El Paso Gay Pride parade route.
-Performing at the festival this year are Cazwell and Amanda LePore, Shangela, Pandora Boxx, Strangelove and several other local performers and DJs.
+El Paso Gay Pride comprises several days' worth of parties, including El Paso PrideFest, which is held in downtown El Paso on Saturday from noon until midnight at Cleveland Square (510 N. Santa Fe St.), and is preceded by El Paso Gay Pride Parade, at 10 am, starting at Houston Park (900 Montana Avenue) - here's a map of the El Paso Gay Pride parade route.
+Performing at the festival last year were Cazwell and Amanda LePore, Shangela, Pandora Boxx, Strangelove and several other local performers and DJs.
 And finally, on Sunday there's a Pride "Out"ing from 10 am until 9 pm at Wet-N-Wild Waterworld Park.

 Additionally, numerous bars as well as gay-popular restaurants, hotels, and shops have special events throughout Pride Weekend.
 Check the helpful El Paso GLBT Community Center website as well as the statewide This Week in Texas Magazine.
 Also take a look at the useful travel site produced by the city's official tourism organization, Visit El Paso.